Yohannesdejene/Realtor_eth/README.md

-# Real Estate and Home Rent/Sales Application
+# Real Estate and Home Rent/Sales Application Front end

 Welcome to the Real Estate and Home Rent/Sales Application!
 This is a comprehensive platform for buying, selling, and renting properties, built with React and Vite for a fast and modern development experience.